C

 This breed is a medium-sized cat that reaches puberty at five to ten months.
 It gets close to its full-grown size and weight at nine to 12 months, after which it grows much more slowly until 18 months.

-The price of a Corn Rex kitten can be anywhere from $800 to $1,300.
-A pet-quality kitten has a lower price than that of a show-quality kitten.
+The price of a Cornish Rex kitten can range from $1,500 to $2,000.
+A pet-quality kitten has a lower price than a show-quality kitten.
 Kittens are completely weaned at six weeks, which is the earliest age you can safely adopt them.

 Lifespan